zuters/prpe/README.md

   - Requires minor adaptation for using in other languages:
   -- small source code changes
   -- tuning of hyperparameters
-  - to support open-vocabulary, segmented texts should be post-processed using [BPE]
+  - to support open-vocabulary (in machine translation), segmented texts should be post-processed (i.e., using [BPE])
-  - python 2/3 compatible

 ## Usage instructions